This qualification is broken down into 10 units which are;

 Course options include: Evening classes (6pm-9pm) Daytime classes (9am-4pm)

-Level 2 course: 1 evening a week for 30 weeks – New classes start later in the year – a deposit secures a place
+Level 2 course: 1 evening a week for 30 weeks – New classes start later in the new year – a deposit secures a place

 All exam and certification charges are included in the course fee.
 We provide all of the course material you need to build up your portfolio over the duration of the course.
 We will also supply the necessary tools and materials in our workshop for you to use for practical sessions and assessments.
 For a limited time students will receive a text book free of charge.